Safety and Student Wellness Ad Hoc Committee

 About the Ad Hoc Committee

 The Board of Education voted to establish an Ad Hoc committee relative to Safety and Student Wellness on March 14, 2022.
-The committee is composed of 13 people recommended by the Board of Education.
-Board member Maia Pearson and student Lavenia Vulpal are co-chairs for the 2022-2023 school year.
+The committee was composed of 13 people recommended by the Board of Education.
+Board member Maia Pearson and student Lavenia Vulpal served as co-chairs for the 2022-2023 school year.

-With the lingering effects of the COVID-19 pandemic and continued gaps in community mental health and wellness services, this committee aims to collaborate with youth, families, school partners, district staff, and community leaders to address root causes of student disengagement and behavior.
+With the lingering effects of the COVID-19 pandemic and continued gaps in community mental health and wellness services, the committee aimed to collaborate with youth, families, school partners, district staff, and community leaders to address root causes of student disengagement and behavior.

 Mission/Charge of the Committee